-However, their efficacy has – in more recent times – gone into decline not least due to the development of bacterial resistance.
-Despite these rising levels of resistance, tetracyclines remain an important antibacterial drug class in the treatment of a wide range of infections.
+However, their efficacy has gone into decline, not least due to the development of bacterial resistance.
+Despite these rising levels of resistance, tetracyclines remain an important antibacterial drug class in the treatment of a wide range of bacterial infections.

 - Moderate-to-severe acne and rosacea

 - Lower respiratory tract infections – COPD exacerbations, pneumonia (both typical and atypical pneumonia)

 - Chlamydial infection – including pelvic inflammatory disease

 - Lyme disease

 Before we review the therapeutic considerations of tetracyclines, let’s take a few minutes to review their pharmacology – the means through which tetracyclines work to achieve their therapeutic effects.

 Tetracyclines are protein synthesis inhibitors.

 More specifically, tetracyclines prevent the binding of aminoacyl-tRNA to the mRNA-ribosome complex.
 This prevents both the formation and elongation of the polypeptide chain – a process they inhibit at the 30S ribosomal subunit.